pseyfert-cern-gitlab-backup/Urania/README.md

 1. <b>Never clone the whole project for development purposes.</b> Please follow the instructions above.
 2. <b>Always checkout the packages from the master branch.</b> If not, when asking for a Merge Request (MR), incompatibilities will appear and thus the MR will be closed.

 Apart from project maintainers, also certain package maintainers are allowed to accept and revert MR. These people are marked with [] on the [requirements](https://gitlab.cern.ch/lhcb/Urania/blob/master/UraniaSys/cmt/requirements) file.

+If you are a package developer and you think you should be granted these permissions as well, please send an email to the mailing list below.

 ## Mailing list
 For issues, questions and problems; please send an e-mail to: